 The Attendance Filter criteria is a great way to search for students with a specific number or percentage of absences or attendance.

-Identify students who qualify for a perfect attendance award by setting the Attendance Filter to either # Absences, is equal to, 0 or % Attended, is equal to, 100.
+Identify students who qualify for a perfect attendance award by setting the Attendance Filter to either # Absences, which is equal to, 0 or % Attended, is equal to, 100.

 If you have multiple locations in your database, use the Family Location criteria to drill down to only those students in Family records with a specific location or the Class Location criteria to look at only students enrolled in classes at a specific location.